 A series of cable sculptures acting as antennas to broadcast sonic transmissions over short-range radio networks.

 In this site-dependent work, variable lengths and configurations of thin copper cabling are installed within a space to form ephemeral antennas.
 Audio recordings are broadcast and distributed by the structures, then received by portable radio receivers integrated into the surrounding space—either architecturally or behind unobtrusive enclosures.
-Nearby bodies significantly alter the effectiveness of the transmission and reception.
+Nearby bodies have the potential to alter the effectiveness of the transmission and reception.
 The resulting interference highlights a fragile relationship between physical presence, and invisible channels of communication, power, and control.